Hiwonder-docs/ROSOrin/source/docs/8_Voice_Control_Course.md

 ros2 launch xf_mic_asr_offline voice_control_move.launch.py
 ```

 5. After the program has successfully loaded, first say the wake word **Hello Hiwonder** and wait for the speaker to respond with “**I’m here**” before issuing the next voice command.
-For example, say “**Move forward**”.
-Once the robot recognizes the command, the speaker will respond “**Copy that, starting to move forward**”, and the robot will execute the corresponding action.
+For example, say **Move forward**.
+Once the robot recognizes the command, the speaker will respond **Copy that, starting to move forward**, and the robot will execute the corresponding action.

 The command phrases and their corresponding actions are as follows: